ayarhlaine/github-users-search/README.md

 - Better documentation with languages : English,Myanmar

 ## Contribution
-We will make safe master brand.
+I will make safe master brand.
 ### Pull Request
 - Fork the repo and create your branch from master.
 A guide on how to fork a repository: https://help.github.com/articles/fork-a-repo/